I bet you’re curious about this attitude!

 Bob is secretly jealous.
 But he does not admit it.
 He comforts himself by saying that he is more intelligent than all of them (the term social intelligence or emotional intelligence don’t mean s*** to Bob).
 He has a higher IQ.
 His grades in school are much better, and he’s more educated and respectful to the teachers!

 Still, Bob does not understand why he fails romantically and socially.
+He’s a nice-guy.
 He applies all of mommy’s advice, whom he makes sure he always listens to, but life does not wanna smile upon him…

 I know that it’s extremely hard to accept.
 I didn’t accept this reality myself when I first knew about it.
 I know how you feel.